 Green your energy

-One of the most impactful actions you can take in terms of sustainability is to use renewable energy sources.
-Making the switch will dramatically reduce your operational emissions and – most importantly – when done properly it increases the demand for renewable energy in your area.
-This in turn stimulates the addition of new renewables to the local power grid, which is crucial because the current supply of renewable energy doesn’t match the global demand for energy.
-Ultimately, by matching this demand, it will be possible to phase out fossil fuel power.
+Limiting the global temperature surge is a critical priority, and greening energy supplies is an important component in this process.
+Making the switch to renewable energy sources will dramatically reduce your operational emissions and – most importantly – when done properly it increases the demand for renewable energy in your area.
+This in turn stimulates the addition of new renewables to the local power grid, which is crucial to eventually matching the global demand for energy with sufficient renewable supply and phasing out fossil fuel.

 Unfortunately, there are many energy providers that claim their energy is clean and renewable when it isn’t.
 So there are a few things to keep in mind when choosing renewable energy sources to make sure they’re truly sustainable and contribute to a fossil fuel-free world:

 - Wherever possible, opt for renewable energy sources that are installed onsite.
 These have the highest positive impact because they ensure that new clean energy is being added to the grid.
 The most common examples are solar panels.

 - If installing onsite isn’t possible, the next best alternative is renewable energy that’s created locally and sold directly to the consumer.
 The best approach is to find locally-created, new renewable programmes.
 When investing in renewable energy, be aware that renewable energy certificates (RECs) or guarantees of origin (GOs) from abroad may not contribute to additional renewable energy supply.

 - In countries or markets where it’s not possible to buy 100% renewable energy, you can still contribute to greening your local energy sources by buying from companies that are working hard to make renewable energy available.
 Independent sustainability rankings of renewable energy providers can help you understand the impact that buying a certain company’s energy will have, as well as the overall sustainability of the product.